-Parameter sweep (PS) is one of the techniques used for sensitivity and uncertainty analysis which is based on changing selected parameters and simulating whole model and quantifying the change on model behavior with different parameters.
-Uncertainty and sensitivity analysis tries to determine how a change of the value of parameter will contribute to the model output and how the estimation of parameter values are robust to errors of measurement of the real data.
-Various methods to do uncertainty and sensitivity analysis can be found e.g. in a reviews by Helton et al. [156] or a books by Saltelli et al. [157, 158].
+Parameter sweep (PS) is one of the techniques that is used for a sensitivity and uncertainty analysis, which is based on the changing selected parameters, simulating the whole model and quantifying the change on model behavior with different parameters.
+An uncertainty and sensitivity analysis tries to determine how a change in the value of a parameter contributes to the model output and how the estimation of parameter values is robust against errors of real data measurements.
+The various methods for carrying out an uncertainty and sensitivity analysis have been published, e.g., in reviews by Helton et al. [156] or in publications by Saltelli et al. [157, 158].